LazerLambda/Promptzl/docs/source/index.rst

 Promptzl Documentation
 ======================

-Promptzl is a simple library for turning state-of-the-art LLMs into old-school pytorch-based, zero-shot classifiers based on the 🤗-transformers library.
+Promptzl is an easy-to-use library for turning state-of-the-art LLMs into old-school pytorch-based, zero-shot classifiers based on the 🤗-transformers library.

    - 💪 Zero-shot classification